t-88/sider/notes.md

   - use fcntl to set fd to nonblocking, used to read and write fd flags
   - **poll** gets all the active fds that can perform operations, its used in non blocking mode. use **epool** for more advanced stuff.

+**Storing the data**: use hashtable or trees, gonna use hashtables Two methods to deal with collision
+   - chaining: keys are lists, push into list
+   - open addersing: find another slot you cant mess a chaining hash table, its more customizable

 ### Info